1-Lefschetz contact solvmanifolds: Examples of 1-Lefschetz contact solvmanifolds

 Notice that $\n$ is the nilradical of $\h_{\mathrm{BG}}$ and that $\z(\h_{\mathrm{BG}}) = \R w_2$.
 This Lie algebra appears in \cite[Example 3]{BG2}.
 A more general family of Lie algebras is studied in \cite{SY}, although they are either isomorphic to $\h_{\mathrm{BG}}$ or have no symplectic forms.
 Let $\{w^1, w^2, x^1, y^1, z^1, x^2, y^2, z^2\}$ denote the dual basis of $\h_{\mathrm{BG}}^*$.
 The argument in \cite[Example 3]{BG2}, or direct computation, shows that

-Here $x^1 z^1$ denotes the $2$-form $x^1 \wedge z^1$, and similarly for the rest; the omission of the wedge product is to keep expresions short.
-Poincaré duality can used to compute $H^6(\h_{\mathrm{BG}})$ and $H^7(\h_{\mathrm{BG}})$, but we refrain from doing so because we only need the following two relations:
+Here $x^1 z^1$ denotes the $2$-form $x^1 \wedge z^1$, and similarly for the rest; the omission of the wedge product is to keep expressions short.
+Poincaré duality can be used to compute $H^6(\h_{\mathrm{BG}})$ and $H^7(\h_{\mathrm{BG}})$, but we refrain from doing so because we only need the following two relations:

 The description of $H^2(\h_{\mathrm{BG}})$ implies that all symplectic forms on $\h_{\mathrm{BG}}$ are cohomologous to

 for some $a$, $b$, $c$, $e$, $f \in \R$, all nonzero except possibly for $e$.
 It is straightforward to check, either by direct computation or by appealing to Theorem \ref{thm: Benson-Gordon 2}, that $(\h_{\mathrm{BG}}, \omega)$ is $1$-Lefschetz for all $\omega$.
 As pointed out in \cite[Example 3]{BG2}, $(\h_{\mathrm{BG}}, \omega)$ is not $2$-Lefschetz for any $\omega$, the reason being that $\rho := x^1 x^2$ belongs in the kernel of the $2$-Lefschetz operator $L^2: H^2(\h_{\mathrm{BG}}) \to H^6(\h_{\mathrm{BG}})$.
 Indeed,